AlexandreBonfim/bstever/README.md

 - Open a terminal in the `/bstever` folder
 - Install packages using `yarn`
 - Run the server using `yarn dev`
-- Check the server is running correctly by perform a GET request to http://localhost:4000/books
+- Check the server is running correctly by perform a GET request to http://localhost:4000/books/suggestions?userId=1&clubId=2

+## Tests

+You can run the test suites via the `yarn test` command in the `./bstever` folder.